Last updated on February 01, 2026

 Binding Off

-While your work won’t unravel if you just stop crocheting after the last row, binding off the stitches will create a nicer edge.
+While your work won’t unravel if you simply stop crocheting after the last row, binding off the stitches will create a neater edge.

 To bind off a stitch, simply work it the same way as you did in your pattern.
-However, instead of holding the loop on your hook, slip it through the loop on the hook as you would for a slip stitch.
+However, instead of keeping the loop on your hook, slip it through the loop on the hook, just as you would for a slip stitch.

 Some Common Abbreviations

-I hope this will help you to get started with Tunisian crochet and that you enjoy it as much as I do.
+I hope this helps you get started with Tunisian crochet — and that you’ll enjoy discovering it as much as I do.